Israel, Hamas Agree To Ceasefire, Hostage Deal

 There are seven Americans being held, two of whom are expected to be free in the first phase, according to Axios.

-Hundreds of Palestinian hostages being held by Israel are expected to be released in the initial phase, CNN reports.
+Hundreds of incarcerated Palestinians being held by Israel are expected to be released in the initial phase, CNN reports.

 It's unclear when the ceasefire will start.